View of the residence entry of Cheko’nien House from the Precinct Greenway with students walking.

 Spirit of Place

 Once covered by camas fields and stands of Garry Oaks, significant to the local Indigenous community, the land dedicated to the new student housing and dining buildings would have stood less than a kilometre east of Sungayka, the former principal village of the Lekwungen-speaking peoples.
-Building on the university’s Indigenous Plan, this is the first project to engage in a new process with on campus and local Indigenous communities, exploring design opportunities to recognize and preserve the inherited spirit of the place and connect students to Indigenous history and culture.
-In honour of this history, the project incorporates a dedicated Indigenous student lounge and native plant species into the landscape.
+Building on the university’s Indigenous Plan, this is the first project to engage in a new process with on-campus and local Indigenous communities, exploring design opportunities to recognize and preserve the inherited spirit of the place and connect students to Indigenous history and culture.
+In honour of this history, the project features a dedicated Indigenous student lounge and incorporates native plant species into the landscape.

 Project Team